electerm/electerm-locales/README.md

 ## Add a new entry using google translate api

-You can certainly translate it one by one, but I also provide a script to do it.
+You can certainly translate it one by one, I also provide a script to do it.

 ```bash
 # entry="{level one entry name}" name="{the prop name}" text="{the text in original language}" original="{language code, default is en}" node bin/add-new-entry.js